 - Three-year combined gastroenterology/transplant hepatology fellowship program uses a competency-based model to allow for certification in both GI and transplant hepatology within a three-year period (formerly referred to as the ABIM/AASLD GI/Transplant Hepatology Pilot Training Program).

 - From 2012 – 2019 this was a pilot competency-based training program sponsored by the AASLD and the American Board of Internal Medicine (ABIM) that granted exceptions to individual trainees to focus on achieving competency in transplant hepatology during the third year of gastroenterology fellowship.
-The pilot functioned via ABIM-granted individual exceptions to training and therefore did not require ACGME Internal Medicine Review Committee approval.
-Details on ACGME requirements for the new training pathway are forthcoming.
+The pilot functioned via ABIM-granted individual exceptions to training.

 - Benefits of the combined GI/Transplant Hepatology Pilot Program include: